-This interface demonstrates how to accomplish a request-response pair.
-This is a relatively standard mechanism of interacting with webservices and is easily achieved in the eiConsole/eiPlatform.
+This Interface demonstrates how to accomplish a request-response pair.
+This is a relatively standard mechanism of interacting with webservices and is easily achieved in the eiConsole and eiPlatform.
 This interface demonstrates how the eiConsole and eiPlatform can be used to interact with an HTTP Webservice which provides a synchronous response.

 HTTP Request Response Pairs may be used when:

 - A webservice callout needs to be made to acquire additional data

 - A webservice is the final target of a route and the response needs to be recorded

 In order to run this example, the provided environment properties file must be configured to point to a local directory, where the sample (Sample2.xml) is to be dropped.
 This example must be run in the EIP Emulator mode, which is accessible when a given route is loaded in the eiConsole, under the “Route” menu, under “Local eiPlatform Emulator“.

 Click the links below for the files you will need for this tutorial, then download the INTERFACE to get started.
 (Once logged into the eiConsole it immediately shows up in your “PIE” inbox for use.)